shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 She shifted so the drums fell a bit behind her, and she beat the drums with her tail.

-The cat grabbing her left hand launched forward, letting go of her, and splatting against a nearby tree.
+A blur of white came out of nowhere, striking the cat holding Ersatzica and launching it forward and splatting against a nearby tree.

-[make it clearer that mudrich is doing this, not the drums]

-“What in the name of Teal—” That cat also got launched into a tree before he could finish what he was saying.
+“What in the name of Teal—” said a cat who also got punted into a tree by the white blur.

-A blur of white came out of nowhere and splatted a cat against a tree.

 Ersie just kept beating the drums.